escuccim/mammography-models/ReadMe.md

 The relative volatility of the validation accuracy and recall also are a cause for concern as to whether the models are learning features that will generalize to other datasets, if such datasets were available.
 However, models trained on Dataset 9 performed relatively well on the MIAS data, which is a very good indication that the models are learning useful features and can generalize.

+Our other big concern was that the models seemed unstable, in that training the same model on the same dataset would not always produce the same results.

 Despite these problems with our results, we feel that, as a proof of concept, we have demonstrated the Convolutional Neural Networks can be trained to recognize abnormalities in mammograms, with recall over 90%, substantially above human performance.

 The life and death nature of breast cancer makes putting a system like this into practice difficult.
 However the fact that adjusting the thresholds makes it possible to achieve either very high precision or very high recall offers the possibility of using such systems to aid radiologists rather than replacing them.
 Outputting probabilities rather than predictions would provide radiologists with additional information to aid them in reading scans.